ioi-germany/cms/docs/Configuring a contest.rst

 Logging in with credentials
 ---------------------------

 If the autologin is not enabled, users can log in with username and password, which have to be specified in the user configuration (in cleartext, for the moment).
 The password can also be overridden for a specific contest in the participation configuration.
 These credentials are usually inserted by the admins.

-Additionally, there is an option to allow everyone to create an account on the login page, choosing his own username and password.
+Additionally, there is an option to allow everyone to create a user account on the login page, choosing his own username and password.
+This creates a user together with a participation in the single contest it was created for.
+It's not possible (without admin intervention) for the user to use that account for another contest or to then create a new one with the same username.
+Admins can, of course, add the existing users to the participations of future contests manually.

 A successfully logged in user needs to reauthenticate after ``cookie_duration`` seconds (specified in the :file:`cms.conf` file) from when they last visited a page.